kaygar86/MechaCar_Statistical_Analysis/README.md

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 - Answer: vehicle_length and ground_clearance
 - Is the slope of the linear model considered to be zero?
 Why or why not?
-- Yes the values are to the negative 8th and 12th, which is reasonably close to zero.
+- Answer: Yes the values are to the negative 8th and 12th, which is reasonably close to zero.
 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+- Answer: It is okay.
+The Multiple R - Squared value is 0.7149, which is fairly good but could be better.

 ## Deliverable 2